 By Rob Shaul & Charles Bausman

-Over that time our respect for law enforcment officers as quiet professionals has continued to grow.
+Over that time our respect for law enforcement officers as quiet professionals has continued to grow.

 We work with three tactical populations: military, fire/rescue and law enforcement.
 The media coverage of the military and fire rescue is certainly more positive than the coverage of law enforcement.
 The police shooting incidents the country has dealt with explain much of this and the impact has been substantial.

 Violence toward police is up.
-Through November, there have been 132 line of duty officer deaths in 2016, 59 of these due to shootings – an increase of 64%.
+Through November, there has been 132 line of duty officer deaths in 2016, 59 of these due to shootings – an increase of 64%.

 In comparison, 17 US servicemen have died in combat our accidents while deployed to the Middle East this year.